ngordon68/FoodStoreApp/README.md

-#02 Test
+#02 What I learned
-10/30/22

 I recently learned about the Retain Cycle and various ways to check for memory leaks.
 I decided to double check the objects in my project using the memory map and running the simulation to detech any possible memory leaks.
 Fornatuately there was no memory leaks to the best of my knowledge.
-I decided to add additionaly functionality by adding an accountSettings page and a locationpage which I utlized the Mapkit features that I learned.
-This project goes over the swift and swift ui basics.
-I was able to create a inventory and cart struct which help with the functionality of the app.
+I decided to add additionaly functionality by adding an account Settings page and a location page which I utlized the Mapkit features that I learned on my spare time.

-# What I Learned
+# Conclusion